PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 First we force Unity to have the `Rigidbody` component attatched to the gameObject.
 We make a variable reference `m_rb` so we can access the `RigidBody` component.
 In start we set `m_rb` to the `RigidBody` component of the gameObject.

 We make the `UpdateMovement` function to hold all of the movement code.
 In the `UpdateMovement` function we check if the space key is pressed.
-If it is, we increase the y velocity by the `jumpVelocity` variable, this gives us nice yet simple and clean jumping.
+If it is, we add to the current velocity by using the players current up direction and multiplying it by the jumpVelocity.
+(This will help make sure this player controller code works with the planet tutorial).

 Open the `Chunk2` scene and create a capsule gameObject primitve.